filipviz/filip-world/content/post/local-llms.md

 ---
-title: Local LLMs (September 2023)
+title: Local LLMs
 date: 2023-09-24
 tags: ["llm", "ai"]
 ---

 I wrote this guide for a friend interested in running large language models locally in September 2023, and parts of it are out of date – things change quickly.
-If you're reading it and run into questions feel free to [email me](mailto:f@filip.world).
+If you're reading it and run into questions feel free to email me: f (at) filip.world.

 <!--more-->